 Above: Aerial view of Pearl Harbor and Hickam Field taken in October 1941 looking East/Southeast.
 (1) Nuuanu Pali Pass along the leeward slopes of the Koolau Mountain range and, to the right, Diamond Head along the southern shore of Oahu.
 (2) John Rodgers Airport with Keehi Lagoon and Honolulu beyond.
 (3) Base Operations, control tower, and the hanger line at Hickam and the general area where HIRANO strafed Lt.
 Schick.
 Runway No.5 is seen at an angle to the right of the hanger line.
 (4) Fort Kamehameha and the HIRANO Zero crash site.
 Officers' quarters were located below and to the left of this marker, overlooking Runway No.5 at Hickam.
 (5) Main channel and entrance to Pearl Harbor.
 (6) Tank farm with Ford Island to the left.
 Photo: NARA

-As the first bombs began to fall on Ford Island and among the parked aircraft and hangers of Hickam Field, the ITAYA Zero’s intercepted and shot down a civilian training plane near Nuuanu Pali Pass.
+As the first bombs began to fall on Ford Island and among the parked aircraft and hangers of Hickam Field, the ITAYA Zero’s were proceeding southward to the west of Nuuanu Pali Pass.
 At that moment, one of the twelve Boeing B-17 bombers assigned to the 38th and the 88th Reconnaissance Squadrons, all of which had taken off from Hamilton Field, California fifteen hours before en route to the Philippines, was rounding Diamond Head on the south shore.
 The copilot of this B-17 was 38th Reconnaissance Squadron member 2ndLt.
 Ernest L. Reid.
 Reid later described what he experienced that day.

 We caught our first glimpse of land.
 It was Diamond Head, a welcome sight.
 We all looked forward to spending the rest of the day on the beach at Waikiki.
 As we approached Oahu, Lieutenant Schick began taking pictures with a small camera he had brought along.